Rugby: Stunning late twist in World Rugby election as vote comes down to one man

 Sunday's vote, via email, is understood to be that close.

-Fiji's influence comes into sharp view after being forced to withdraw their nomination, Francis Kean, from World Rugby's all-powerful executive committee after his manslaughter conviction, allegations of homophobia while he was head of Fiji's prison service, among other frightening claims, were laid bare in recent days.
+Fiji's influence comes into sharp view after being forced to withdraw their nomination, Francis Kean, from World Rugby's all-powerful executive committee after his manslaughter conviction, allegations of homophobia while he was head of Fiji's prison service, among other frightening claims, were laid bare in the Sunday Times and by Pacific rugby advocate Dan Leo recent days.

 The scandal exposed Kean's position on the World Rugby council since May, 2019, as an embarrassment for the sport which now threatens to derail Beaumont's chairman campaign.